Overdrive (Katy Rose song)

-"Overdrive" is a song by American singer-songwriter, Katy Rose from her debut studio album, "Because I Can"(2004).
-It was released to radio as the lead single from the album on July 28, 2003, by V2 Records.
-The song was written by Rose and Kim Bullard, whilst production was helmed solely by Bullard.
-According to Rose, the song is about feelings of angst and self-discovery that she experienced as a teenager.
+"Overdrive" is a song by American singer-songwriter Katy Rose from her debut studio album, Because I Can (2004).
+Rose wrote the song with her father Kim Bullard, who also served as its producer.
+V2 Records released it as the album's lead single on July 28, 2003.
+A pop rock song, it was inspired by Rose's feelings of angst and self-discovery as a teenager.
 "Overdrive" was featured on the soundtrack to the teen comedy film Mean Girls (2004).

 Writing and inspiration

 "Overdrive" was written by Rose, at the age of fourteen in collaboration with her father, Kim Bullard.
 The New York Times described the song as a "paean to the beauty and beastliness of growing up too fast in Southern California."
 In an interview with Affinity, Rose stated that the song acted as a "cathartic little capsule for the angst and self-discovery I was blasting off into as a teenager in LA".